jasullivan5/OSU-CS-program/term-2/cpp-escape-game/README.md

 Once compiled, the executable, "escapeGame", is produced.
 Throughout the game, the user is presented with a series of numbered options.
 The user can enter the number and hit enter to proceed.
+A zip file is also included if you care to download the game.